 This is achieved by the foundation being pulled down below its normal water line.
 Thus, the vertical movement of the wind foundation due to waves will also be limited to the elastic elongation of the braces.
 Tension leg wind floating foundations are well suited for mooring at large sea depths.
 The foundation structures or clump weights need to take large vertical loads due to the nature of the vertical tension leg moorings.

 Taut Angle Mooring Lines

 The lightweight vertical taut leg mooring system consist of anchor lines that are subjected to pre-tension such that they are taut and are in principle utilising the tent effect.
 The lines are radiating outwards from the floater.

 The station keeping system use stud less or studded chains, polyester based synthetic or lighter steel wire ropes for tether line materials.
 The mooring lines terminate at the seabed with the subsea anchors.
 These can be suction anchors, plate anchor, fluke anchor or deep piles.

 Mooring Design Codes and Loads

 The tether line design is according to the mooring line design code DNVGL-ST-0119 Floating wind turbine structures.
-The calculation of structural and mooring forces into the offshore wind mooring systems are calculated either by using dynamic analysis or a quasi-static method.
+The calculation of structural forces into the offshore wind anchoring and mooring systems are calculated either by using dynamic analysis or a quasi-static method.
 The different loads from the wind turbine, wind, wave and current is combined into the appropriate load combinations.
 The subsea mooring lines will be designed for all load factors and relevant limit states as the Ultimate Limit State (ULS) and Accidental Limit State (ALS) and Fatigue Limit State (FLS), when subjected to the all relevant environmental and wind turbine forces.